-Patients who suffer from trauma or substance abuse may also benefit from having a community who knows how to empathize with them.
+Patients who suffer from trauma or substance use disorder may also benefit from having a community who knows how to empathize with them.
 They can undergo one-on-one counseling, or going to support groups to unload their thoughts and feelings, and also to help and get help from others mutually.

 Is Trauma Therapy for Me?

 The information presented above about the signs and symptoms of trauma can help you understand if this therapy is suitable for you.
-It is best to consult your doctor if you think you or a loved one may be undergoing PTSD or substance abuse due to trauma.
+It is best to consult your doctor if you think you or a loved one may be undergoing PTSD or substance use disorder due to trauma.

-There are rehabilitation centers such as Mountain Springs Recovery which will be able to assist you when it comes to trauma and substance abuse problems.
+There are rehabilitation centers such as Mountain Springs Recovery which will be able to assist you when it comes to trauma and substance use disorder problems.
 Our rehabilitation center consists of competent staff, modern facilities, and custom-fit programs which will help you achieve your physical and mental health goals.

 Recovery is Just One Step Away